Alan Sproates: Career

 Sproates was born in 1944 in Hetton-le-Hole, which was then in County Durham.
 He began his football career with Sunderland, where he turned professional in 1961, but made no first-team appearances before he joined Swindon Town in 1963.
 After two seasons in which he played only five first-team games, Sproates moved to Darlington in part-exchange for Jimmy Lawton.
-He remained at the club until 1974, making 315 league appearances and helping the club reach runners-up spot in the Fourth Division and promotion to the Third Division in the 1965–66 season.
+He remained at the club until 1974, making 315 league appearances and helping the club reach the runners-up spot in the Fourth Division and promotion to the Third Division in the 1965–66 season.
 He spent the summer of 1973 playing in the North American Soccer League for Miami Toros.

 After a year with Scunthorpe United, Sproates was signed by Ukrainian Sports Club Lion in Adelaide playing in the South Australian First Division.
 He was so impressive that he was voted the Best and Fairest player in the league winning the John Martin Medal.
 Soon after he moved to the United States, where he coached football and played in the American Soccer League for Los Angeles Skyhawks and for the San Francisco Fog during the 1980–81 Major Indoor Soccer League season.

 Sproates and his wife, Bonnie, lived in San Rafael and San Anselmo, in Marin County, California.
 He died in California in 2015 at the age of 70.